alankent/OrdinaryCartoonMaker/README.md

 ![Shot Tab](./docs/ShotTab.png)

-Enter the shot number, recording type (movie file or a single still frame that I sometimes use between parts), camera type, main camera, and Cinemachine camera to create a new shot sub-sub-sequence under a part sub-sequence.
+Enter the shot number, recording type (movie file or a single still frame that I sometimes use between parts), main camera, and Cinemachine camera to create a new shot sub-sub-sequence under a part sub-sequence.
 You can also optionally provide values for a light to add to a scene (typically the sun), what cloud mode to use, and wind characteristics.